jp-quant/jp-quant.github.io/_posts/2020-09-01-timeseries_bayesian_glm.md

-This allows us to tackle complex time-series problems, especially ones that exhibit non-linearity, while not having to worry about stationarity in data classical models, such as ARIMA, heavily rely on.
+This allows us to tackle complex time-series problems, especially ones that exhibit non-linearity, while not having to worry about data stationarity that classical models, such as ARIMA, heavily rely on.